meta-pytorch/torchforge/README.md

 #### A PyTorch native agentic library for RL post-training and agentic development that lets you focus on algorithms instead of writing infra code.

-> Note: We also support Supervised Fine-Tuning and what you might expect from [TorchTune](https://github.com/meta-pytorch/torchtune/issues/2883)

 ## Overview
 Forge was built with one core principle in mind: researchers should write algorithms, not infrastructure.
 Forge introduces a “service”-centric architecture that provides the right abstractions for distributed complexity and workloads.
 When you need fine-grained control over placement, fault handling/redirecting training loads during a run, or communication patterns, the primitives are there.
 When you don’t, you can focus purely on your RL algorithm.